A Workshop on Advanced Topics in EM Structure Determination: Challenges and Opportunities

 Simons Electron Microscopy Center, New York Structural Biology Center, New York, New York

-The instructors for the course will include: Thomas Braun (Basel), Marcus Brubaker (Structura Biotechnology), Bridget Carragher (NYSBC), Jue Chen (Rockefeller), Anchi Cheng (NYSBC), Yifan Cheng (UCSF), Wah Chiu (Stanford), Michael Cianfrocco (Michigan), Rado Danev (EMBL), Ed Eng (NYSBC), Jack Fu ( Columbia), Bob Glaeser (LBL), Niko Grigorieff (Janelia), Mark Herzik (TSRI), Jun Liu (Yale), Steve Ludtke (Baylor), Dmitry Lyumkis (Salk), Julia Mahamid (EMBL), Thomas Marlovits (Hamburg), Paul Mooney (Gatan), Alex Noble (NYSBC), Joaquin Ortega (McGill), Clint Potter (NYSBC), John Rubinstein (Toronto), Chris Russo (MRC/LMB), Sjors Scheres (MRC/LMB), Scott Stagg (Florida State), David Veesler (U. Wash), Elizabeth Villa (UCSD), Tom Walz (Rockefeller).
+The basic format of the course is to start the day with extended and intense lectures that broadly cover the theme of interest, followed by shorter, more practical lectures in the early afternoon, and then by panel discussions, and demonstrations, an early evening poster session, and an after dinner research talk.
+The instructors and organizers for the course included: Thomas Braun (Basel), Marcus Brubaker (Structura Biotechnology), Bridget Carragher (NYSBC), Jue Chen (Rockefeller), Anchi Cheng (NYSBC), Yifan Cheng (UCSF), Wah Chiu (Stanford), Michael Cianfrocco (Michigan), Rado Danev (EMBL), Ed Eng (NYSBC), Jack Fu ( Columbia), Bob Glaeser (LBL), Niko Grigorieff (Janelia), Mark Herzik (TSRI), Jun Liu (Yale), Steve Ludtke (Baylor), Dmitry Lyumkis (Salk), Julia Mahamid (EMBL), Thomas Marlovits (Hamburg), Paul Mooney (Gatan), Alex Noble (NYSBC), Joaquin Ortega (McGill), Clint Potter (NYSBC), John Rubinstein (Toronto), Chris Russo (MRC/LMB), Sjors Scheres (MRC/LMB), Scott Stagg (Florida State), David Veesler (U. Wash), Elizabeth Villa (UCSD), Tom Walz (Rockefeller).

 Bridget Carragher and Clinton S. Potter

 The New York Structural Biology Center